If you think you can provide a loving home for any of our rescued dogs and cats from China please contact us on the form below.

 Our Dogs from China

-If you feel you could adopt any of our dogs and cats please contact us via the adoption enquiry form here http://www.notodogmeat.com/Adopt.ph
+If you feel you could adopt any of our dogs and cats please contact us via the adoption enquiry form here: http://www.notodogmeat.com/Adopt.php

-Here are some of our dogs and cats:
+Here are some of our dogs and cats available to be sponsored or adopted: